cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 ### Constructing the RatedLimitedReport extension

-At the time of upload, the client MUST select one token for each of the Aggregators.
-The Client MUST only use a token once per task.
-However, the client MAY re-use the token for a different task.
+At the time of upload, the Client selects tokens for each of the Aggregators.
+The Client MUST NOT reuse a token previously used for the same task.
+However, the client MAY re-use tokens for a different task.
 If the client has no unused token left or the client has not obtained tokens for a participating Aggregator, it MUST abort the upload.

 The client uses the allocated token, and the token's challenge, to construct the RatedLimitedReport extension and include it